Zach has been an online writer for over seven years. His writing focuses on gardening, cooking, and aquariums.

-Hydrogen Peroxide for Plants
+Is Hydrogen Peroxide Safe for Plants?

 Well, to much surprise, this compound is actually the garden's best mate.
 That's right, your garden can greatly benefit from hydrogen peroxide treatments!

-It might come at even more of a surprise to hear that it is completely compatible with organic gardens!
+It might come as even more of a surprise to hear that it is completely compatible with organic gardens!
 So why is it so great?
 Well, you'll just have to keep reading to find out, but how does natural pesticide, soil aerator, and water cleanser sound for a preview?

 When it comes to the cultivation of organic food crops, rootworms and other soil pests are difficult to spot and even more difficult to treat.
 Fortunately, feeding a diluted hydrogen peroxide solution to the infected plants will rid them of these soil-dwelling pests.

 Even a small amount will rapidly degrade external tissues and kill fungus, gnat larvae, cutworms, and parasitic nematodes upon contact.
-A diluted solution can also be applied as a foliage spray to control the populations of soft bodied pests, such as aphids and spider mites.
+A diluted solution can also be applied as a foliage spray to control the populations of soft-bodied pests, such as aphids and spider mites.

-Soil Aeration & Root Rot Treatment
+Soil Aeration and Root-Rot Treatment

 An over-watered garden can easily fall victim to root rot.
 This rapid deterioration of plant roots can establish itself after just 24 hours of moist, oxygen-deprived soil conditions.

 Again, hydrogen peroxide comes to the rescue!
 Watering thoroughly with a diluted solution, it will break down rapidly in the soil, boosting oxygen levels and expelling any anaerobic conditions.